neonevm/neon-contracts/contracts/composability/README.md

 ##### SPL token mint ownership and authentication

-The `createInitializeTokenMint` function takes a `seed` parameter as input which is used along with `msg.sender` to derive the created token mint account.
+The `CallSPLTokenProgram.createInitializeTokenMint` function takes a `seed` parameter as input which is used along with `msg.sender` to derive the created token mint account.
 While the **CallSPLTokenProgram** contract is given mint/freeze authority on the created token mint account, the `mintTokens` function grants `msg.sender` permission to mint tokens by providing the `seed` that was used to create the token mint account.

+##### Metadata accounts ownership and authentication

+The `CallMetaplexProgram.createTokenMetadataAccount` function takes a `seed` parameter as input which is used along with `msg.sender` to derive a token mint account.
+Created token metadata account is associated with this token mint account which must have been created and initialized beforehand by the same `msg.sender`.
+That same `msg.sender` is also granted permission to update the token metadata account in the future, provided that it is set as mutable upon creation.

 ##### Arbitrary token accounts ownership and authentication